Rider using their own Bike

 - Complete a one-day training course comprising both theory and a familiarisation ride to the local hospitals.
 Further training rides to the other hospitals take place regularly.

-- Have access to a serviceable, reliable, and road legal motorcycle suitable for the task of blood running and have suitable insurance cover.
-Typically, this will be a motorcycle with a luggage rack and appropriate securing points, capable of carrying a blood box, dimensions approximately 60x45x45cm.
+- Have access to a serviceable, reliable, and road legal motorcycle suitable for the task of transporting blood products and have suitable insurance cover.
+Typically, this will be a motorcycle with the capability of carrying a blood box with a maximum weight of 14KG.
+Typical blood box dimensions are approximately 60x45x45cm.
+It must also have panniers that can be locked.

 - Must live within 45 minutes of University Hospital Southampton in moderate traffic.